Joy Boys

 The Joy Boys was a popular daily improvised comedy radio show in Washington, D.C., between 1955 and 1974 that launched the co-hosts Willard Scott and Ed Walker.
 The two did various skits and satirized prominent people of the day, such as Scott's character "Arthur Codfish" (mocking Arthur Godfrey).
 They both regularly parodied NBC-TV's Huntley-Brinkley Report with their own zany "Washer-Dryer Report".
 Walker told an interviewer years later that the duo imitated some 20 voices in all.

-Scott and Walker teamed as co-hosts on WRC-AM, the NBC-owned-and-operated station in Washington, beginning July 11, 1955.
+Scott and Walker teamed as co-hosts on AM station WRC, the NBC-owned-and-operated station in Washington, beginning July 11, 1955.
 Initially, the program was titled Two at One and aired at 1 p.m.
 The term Joy Boys originated when they adopted a brief song of that title, set to the "Billboard March" as their theme music: